Charting a Practical AI Strategy for Growth

 This looks deceptively simple.
 In reality, it's where leading emerging managers begin to separate themselves.
 The industry's instinct is often to modernize through large platform upgrades or automation projects.
 But technology alone doesn't create advantage.
 Clarity does.

-The firms making the most progress—many of them small to mid-sized managers we work with—start with a firm grip on fundamentals: how they grow, which advisors matter most, and where friction slows momentum.
-Only then do they identify AI use cases that remove those bottlenecks.
+The firms making the most progress many of them small to mid-sized managers start with a firm grip on fundamentals: how they grow, which advisors matter most, and where friction slows momentum.
+Only then do they identify AI use cases that remove bottlenecks.
 Tools come last, not first.

 Diagnose the Friction